iglesias9627/AppTweak_API/README.md

 ## Features

 - **REST API Endpoints:**
-  - Two API endpoints for creating and storing locations in MongoDB.
+  - An API endpoint for creating and storing locations in MongoDB.
   - Example body format: `{"latitude": 18.50012, "longitude": -70.98857, "slug": "santo-domingo"}`
+  - An API endpoint for retrieving temperature forecasts of locations stored in MongoDB.
+  - Example of response given by API endpoint: `{
+    "response": [
+        {
+            "date": "2024-03-05",
+            "min-forecasted": 28,
+            "max-forecasted": 30
+        },
+        {
+            "date": "2024-03-06",
+            "min-forecasted": 22,
+            "max-forecasted": 30
+        }
+    ]
+    }`

 - **NodeJS Data Fetching Module:**
-  - Fetches data daily and ensures it is saved in the MongoDB to be used by the API later.
+  - Get all the locations stored in MongoDB and iterates the locations to retrieve the temperature data from the 7 timer weather

 ## Getting Started